leaselock/pgasync/README.md

 * Tasks can be pushed to the orchestrator via:

     CREATE OR REPLACE FUNCTION async.push_tasks(
       _tasks async.task_push_t[],
       _run_type async.task_run_type_t DEFAULT 'EXECUTE',
-  _source TEXT DEFAULT NULL) RETURNS SETOF async.task AS
+      _source TEXT DEFAULT NULL) RETURNS SETOF async.task AS ...

 _tasks: an array of task_push_t. task_push_t offers the following record
         to define each task sent.
 Each record of the array will be a specific task.

-  task_push_t:
+task_push_t is defined as:

     (
       task_data JSONB DEFAULT NULL: an object to carry extra data with the task

       target TEXT (Required): the target the orchestator will connect to and run the task against.

       priority INT DEFAULT 0: Tasks with a lower priority will always run before tasks with a higher priority.
 Priority < 0 is reserved for the orchestrator itself.

       query TEXT (Required): The query (task) to run

       concurrency_pool TEXT DEFUALT NULL: Use this pool to throttle task execution rather than the target.
     )

   The helper function, async.task() simplifies creation of task_push_t by making use of optional arguments:

     CREATE OR REPLACE FUNCTION async.task(
       _query TEXT,
       target TEXT,
       task_data JSONB DEFAULT NULL,
       priority INT DEFAULT 0,
       concurrency_pool TEXT DEFAULT NULL) RETURNS async.task_push_t AS

 _run_type: allows fo the following:

     'EXECUTE':         run task normally

-  'DOA':             place task into queue dead ('Dead On Arrival') not useful
-                     except when extending the library.
+    'DOA':             place task into queue dead ('Dead On Arrival') not useful except when extending the library.

-  'EXECUTE_NOASYNC': run task, but do not set complete when it is invoked.
-                     this basically overrides the target flag.
+    'EXECUTE_NOASYNC': run task, but do not set complete when it is invoked. this basically overrides the target flag.

 _source: An arbitrary text field to allow the caller to record who/what
          initiated the task.

 * Examples:

-/* push a single 'select 0' on the queue against self */ SELECT async.push_tasks(array[async.task('select 0', 'SELF')]);
+push a single 'select 0' on the queue against self:

+    SELECT async.push_tasks(array[async.task('select 0', 'SELF')]);

-/* push a 1000 'select 0' queries on the queue against self */
+ push a 1000 'select 0' queries on the queue against self:

     SELECT async.push_tasks(array_agg(t))
     FROM
     (
       SELECT async.task('select 0', 'SELF')
       FROM generate_series(1,1000)
     ) q;